Internet forum: Stickying

-Threads that are important but rarely receive posts are stickyed (or, in some software, "pinned").
+Threads that are important but rarely receive posts are stickied (or, in some software, "pinned").
 A sticky thread will always appear in front of normal threads, often in its own section.
 A "threaded discussion group" is simply any group of individuals who use a forum for threaded, or asynchronous, discussion purposes.
 The group may or may not be the only users of the forum.

 A thread's popularity is measured on forums in reply (total posts minus one, the opening post, in most default forum settings) counts.
 Some forums also track page views.
 Threads meeting a set number of posts or a set number of views may receive a designation such as "hot thread" and be displayed with a different icon compared to other threads.
 This icon may stand out more to emphasize the thread.
 If the forum's users have lost interest in a particular thread, it becomes a dead thread.

 Discussion

-Forums prefer a premise of open and free discussion and often adopt de facto standards.
-Most common topics on forums include questions, comparisons, polls of opinion, as well as debates.
-It is not uncommon for nonsense or unsocial behavior to sprout as people lose temper, especially if the topic is controversial.
-Poor understanding of differences in values of the participants is a common problem on forums.
-Because replies to a topic are often worded aimed at someone's point of view, discussion will usually go slightly off into several directions as people question each other's validity, sources and so on.
-Circular discussion and ambiguity in replies can extend for several tens of posts of a thread eventually ending when everyone gives up or attention spans waver and a more interesting subject takes over.
+Forums prefer the premise of open and free discussion and often adopt de facto standards.
+The most common topics on forums include questions, comparisons, polls of opinion, and debates.
+It is not uncommon for nonsense or unsocial behavior to sprout as people lose their temper, especially if the topic is controversial.
+Poor understanding of the differences in values among the participants is a common problem on forums.
+Because replies to a topic are often worded to target someone's point of view, discussion will usually go slightly off in several directions as people question each other's validity, sources, and so on.
+Circular discussion and ambiguity in replies can extend for several tens of posts in a thread, eventually ending when everyone gives up or attention spans waver and a more interesting subject takes over.
 It is not uncommon for debate to end in ad hominem attacks.

 Liabilities of owners and moderators

-Several lawsuits have been brought against the forums and moderators claiming libel and damage.
-A recent case is the Scubaboard lawsuit where a business in the Maldives filed a suit against Scubaboard for libel and defamation in January 2010.
+Several lawsuits have been brought against the forums and moderators, claiming libel and damage.

-For the most part, though, forum owners and moderators in the United States are protected by Section 230 of the Communications Decency Act, which states that "[n]o provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
+For the most part, forum owners and moderators in the United States are protected by Section 230 of the Communications Decency Act, which states that "[n]o provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider".

 In 2019, Facebook was faced with a class action lawsuit set forth by moderators diagnosed with post-traumatic stress disorder.
 It was settled for $52 million the following year.

 Common features

-By default to be an Internet forum, the web application needs an ability to submit threads and replies.
-Typically, threads are in newer to older view, and replies in older to newer view.
+By default, to be an Internet forum, the web application needs the ability to submit threads and replies.
+Typically, threads are in a newer to older view, and replies are in an older to newer view.